 The common complaints are worth knowing about too.
 Delivery can take 10-14 working days for built-to-order configurations, which catches some people off guard.
 And they pre-install Norton, which is annoying but takes about two minutes to remove.
 A few reviews mention having to chase order status updates, though most say the actual support response is good once you get through.

 If you’re after a pre-built sim racing PC and want UK-based support with a proper warranty, Stormforce makes a lot of sense.
-If you enjoy the build process yourself, or you need peripherals from a specialist sim racing retailer with deeper product knowledge, you might prefer buying the components separately.
+If you enjoy building your own system, or want peripherals from a specialist with deeper sim racing product knowledge, separate sourcing makes more sense.

 Gaming PCs for Sim Racing